-It's a good idea to fuel up before you start swigging.
-If your inn doesn't offer breakfast, make a pit stop downtown for coffee and pastries at Geyserville Mud, or, for something a bit heartier, opt for French toast, omelets, or benedicts down the street at the Geyserville Grille (formerly Hoffman House).
+It’s wise to fuel up before you start wine tasting.
+If your inn doesn’t offer breakfast, make a downtown pit stop for coffee and pastries at Geyserville Coffee Company, or for heartier fare, opt for French toast, omelets, or benedicts down the street at the Geyserville Grille.

-From Geyserville's town center, it's a few miles' drive down Redwood Highway to the Francis Ford Coppola Winery.
-Whether this is your first wine tasting experience or your 1,000th, we guarantee you've never seen anything like this.
-The "Godfather" and "Apocalypse Now" director combines a little bit of everything he loves at his wine wonderland: Italian food, vines, and of course movies.
-Indulge in lunch at the onsite restaurant Rustic; taste "director's cut" Cabernet, Sauvignon Blanc, or Pinot Noir; and ogle memorabilia from Coppola's movies, including the car from "Tucker," costumes from "Apocalypse Now," Don Corleone's desk, and even a few Oscar statuettes.
+From downtown Geyserville, it’s roughly three miles’ drive down Redwood Highway to the Francis Ford Coppola Winery.
+Whether this is your first wine tasting experience or your 1,000th, we guarantee you’ve never seen anything like this wine wonderland, where the “Godfather” and “Apocalypse Now” director combines a little bit of everything he loves : Italian food, grapevines, and of course, movies.
+Indulge in lunch at the onsite restaurant Rustic; taste “Director’s Cut” Cabernet, Sauvignon Blanc, and Pinot Noir; and ogle memorabilia from Coppola’s movies, including the car from “Tucker,” costumes from “Apocalypse Now,” Don Corleone’s desk, and even a few Oscar statuettes.

-As you continue southeast on Route 128, you'll start passing more wineries than you could possibly visit.
-Luckily, you can't go wrong no matter which direction you choose.
-Try Hawkes Winery for Chardonnay and Merlot with rolling vineyard views, Soda Rock Winery for Bordeaux-style varietals in a laid-back setting, or make a quick detour onto Alexander Valley Road, where Jordan Winery offers estate tours and tastings by appointment.
+As you continue southeast on Route 128, you’ll start passing more wineries than you could possibly visit.
+Luckily, you can’t go wrong no matter which direction you choose.
+Try Hawkes Wine – Healdsburg for Chardonnay and Merlot with rolling vineyard views, the Scion House on Robert Young Estate Winery’s 448 acre ranch, or make a quick detour onto Alexander Valley Road, where Jordan Winery offers estate tours and tastings by appointment.

 Feeling tired already?
 Better get some rest, because tomorrow’s a new day with lots of new wines to discover!